 If you are taking branded milk or from the local milkman, both have a good chance of being adulterated.
 Be careful to check the quality of your milk as mentioned above.

 Stay alert.
 Stay safe.
-After all, it’s the matter of your health.
+After all, it’s a matter of your health.